mlobstein/openhab-addons/bundles/org.openhab.binding.panasonicbr/README.md

 It is believed that they resurrected some of their in-house technology for the UHD player firmware and with it the 2011/2012 http control protocol was again implemented on the 2018 UHD player line.

 To enable network remote control of the player, configure the following player settings:
-**Player settings/Network/Network Settings/Remote Device Settings**
+**Player Settings/Network/Network Settings/Remote Device Settings**
 Then make sure you have the following values set:
 **Remote Device Operation: On**
 **Registration Type: Automatic**

+To enable the binding to control the player while off (network active while off), Quick Start mode must be On as follows:
+**Player Settings/System/Quick Start: On**

 ## Supported Things